 Starting in 2018, with the beginning of official competitions in Turkey, FIRST Team grants became available to Turkish teams.
 This allowed teams here to start applying for, and earning significant grant money from FIRST itself, reducing the burden of registration to our teams significantly.
 The Foundation acts as a messenger in this process often, frequently reminding teams to apply for these grants, and helping provide suggestions for them on how to do well in the grant process.

-There have also been many sponsors and supporters who have provided grants to teams through the Foundation, or upon the advice of the Foundation, Companies such as Dassault Systemes/Solidworks, and 3M have provided significant assistance to teams in Turkey.
+There have also been many sponsors and supporters who have provided grants to teams through the Foundation, or upon the advice of the Foundation, Companies such as Dassault Systemes/Solidworks and 3M have provided significant assistance to teams in Turkey.

 FIRST Lego® League

-In 2018 and 2019, the Foundation supported 10 FIRST Lego® League teams from rural and lower income provinces each year in Turkey.
+Each year since 2018, the Foundation supported 10 FIRST Lego® League teams from rural and lower income provinces each year in Turkey.